 Deaths: key data sources

 The National Records of Scotland is the main source of mortality statistics in Scotland.
-Its vital events pages contain a wide variety of mortality tables including statistics back to 1851, cause-specific mortality (including drug-related deaths), stillbirths and infant deaths data.
-Mortality figures are broken by gender, different administrative geographies, as well as other factors (e.g. country of birth).
+Its vital events reference tables contain a range of mortality tables including statistics back to 1851, cause-specific mortality and data on infant deaths.
+Mortality figures are broken down by gender, age, administrative geographies and other factors (e.g. country of birth).

-Sources of international mortality data are included within the international data sources page of the website.
+Sources of international mortality data are included within the international comparisons page.